-Flutey will forever own a bit of rugby history: he is the only man to play for and against the Lions.
+Flutey will forever own a bit of rugby history: he was the first man to play for and against the Lions.
+(Elliot Daly has since become the second to do so, on this tour).
 Flutey played against the Lions with the New Zealand Maori in 2005, and in the years before the next Lions tour, he joined London Irish and declared for England under the residency rule ahead of the 2008/09 season.
 A fine Six Nations campaign for England followed, in which he ended as the tournament's joint-highest try scorer.

 Ian McGeechan included him in the 2009 touring squad to South Africa, and made one appearance, in the third and final test.
 Flutey deserved his selection, but is included here for that odd quirk of fate.